Thursday, August 2, 2012

 Round11: sc 9x, 2sc ss, repeat around.
 (66sc)

 Rounds12-17: sc in ea st in the round.
 (66sc)

 Simply sew your crochet work into the kiss clasp.
 This can be tricky since there is no way I’ve found to pin them together.
 Also, be careful when purchasing the clasp.
 Some have misplaced holes drilled around the top.
 Some holes are not a consistent diameter.
 On both coin purses, the holes were too small to use yarn.
 I used a heavy-duty carpet thread I had saved from a past project.

 Check out this video from Knit and Crochet Today.
 It’s where I got the idea for the embroidery work.

-You may enjoy my pattern for free, even sell your finished projects, but please do NOT claim them as your own/sell them as your own.
+You may enjoy my patterns for free, even sell your finished projects, but please DO NOT claim my patterns or photos as your own and DO NOT sell them.